livearchivist/wesdottoday/_posts/2022-10-05-dont-let-the-industry-pass-you-by.md

 The point of this blog post isn't to rag on Nutanix, because they've done a remarkable job of building one of the most resilient computing platforms on the planet, while maintaining a ridiculously high NPS score for more than a decade.
 The point of the last few paragraphs was to point out that the industry shifted, workloads evolved, and that can quickly render a highly performant and resilient platform ineffective to those workloads, without the ability to rapidly shift course and support them.
 I'm confident that Nutanix _could_ make the shift if needed, but I'm not sure under the current leadership would make that decision.

-More important than that, I believe that if you're an employee at any company you, need to pay attention to situations like this.
+More important than that, I believe that if you're an individual contributor you need to pay attention to situations like this.
 It's easy to drink the company Kool-Aid&trade; and think that what you're working on is what the industry wants, but that can change at the drop of a hat.

 I could have easily stayed at Nutanix for 5 more years, even 10, and been happy.
 The culture, the people, are all excellent.
 But I saw the industry changing, I saw opportunities being missed, I saw growth opportunity for my career, so I left.
 It hasn't been all rainbows and butterflies, but my mind has been opened up to a greater space, more exotic technology and environments, and I'm now understanding a broader image of the market.